 Successful applicants may receive:

-• Full work rights
+- Full work and study rights

-• Access to Medicare
+- Access to Medicare

-• Ability to sponsor eligible family members
+- Ability to sponsor eligible family members

-• Pathway to Australian citizenship
+- A pathway to Australian citizenship

 3. Skilled Employer Sponsored Regional Visa (Subclass 494)